Lakeview Church of the Nazarene

 · They have held a number of benefits for area residents in times of need.

-· They participate in Operation Christmas Child, collecting over 20 boxes for children we will likely never meet this side of Heaven.
+· They participate in Operation Christmas Child, collecting boxes of gifts for children we will likely never meet this side of Heaven.

-· They annually adopt an "angel" from the local Department of Social Services and provide a bountiful Christmas for a needy teenager.
+· They annually provide a bountiful Christmas for needy children and teenagers.

 · They regularly volunteer to ring bells for the local Salvation Army to help raise funds for those in need.